 Improving airflow to your garage is the most accessible way of reducing condensation issues.
 Good ventilation is key and, if the garage has no room to breathe, excess moisture in your garage will build up and condensate.

 There are ways to introduce more airflow to your garage.
 For example you could:

 - Open your garage door

 - Open/install a garage window

 - Remove foam infills from your garage roof

-Remove Sources of Hot Air from Inside the Garage
+Remove Sources of Heat from Inside the Garage

 When proper ventilation is in place, appliances that emit heat are perfectly fine to store inside the garage.

 However, even with good airflow, it still may be the cause of your condensation issues.
 If the appliance, car or machinery emits too much heat, you may have to remove these from your garage altogether.